 Step 2: The convertible note agreement

-This document is the legally binding document and spells out the terms and conditions of the agreement.
+This document is a legally binding document and spells out the terms and conditions of the agreement.
 The important terms in the agreement are the investment threshold, the valuation cap, the discount rate, the interest rate and the maturity date.

 The investment threshold is when the convertible note will convert to equity.
 It is essentially the maturity of the convertible note.